Antoniowski/simclo/README.txt

-#SIMCLO
+# SIMCLO
-simvlo is a simple digital clock for your terminal.
+simclo is a simple digital clock for your terminal.
 No config, no options, just time.

 ## How to install